Their stories. Their transformation.

 Impact from Residential Programming.

 Our trauma-informed programs are an outlet of expression, collaboration and means of personal growth done through the process of story writing, creative workshops and performing original musicals.
-In our programs, they recapture their identity, find their voice, and work with positive role-models who give them the hope and direction needed to have a successful re-entry into society.
+In our programs, youth recapture their identity, find their voice, and work with positive role-models who give them the hope and direction needed to have a successful re-entry into their communities.

 # of Participants